SFDC-Assets/platform-encryption-demo/README.md

   sh orgInit.sh
   ```

-6. Check out the demo guide on [PlatformDemos.com](https://www.platformdemos.com) for the Transaction Security demo.
+6. Check out the demo guide on [PlatformDemos.com](https://www.platformdemos.com) for the Platform Encryption demo.